Dresden-Neustadt station: Development

 The construction of the 2.5 km long section was expected to take four years in mid-2006.
 The main works were completed at the end of 2014.
 Work is still under construction in the Bischofsplatz area.

 Transport

 The station gives the entire northern part of the city as well as the Upper Lusatia and the lower part of the Dresden Basin s access to the Intercity-Express network.
 It enables the distribution of arrivals and departures within the city and the metropolitan area, thus relieving the main station.
 In the assessment of Deutsche Bahn, it is classified after Dresden Hauptbahnhof and Leipzig Hauptbahnhof, but along with Chemnitz Hauptbahnhof, as a category 2 station (see also List of railway stations in Saxony).

 Rail services

+Long distance services

-Dresden-Neustadt station gives long distance trains access to the northern part of Dresden and to other towns like Radebeul, Radeberg, Kamenz and Coswig.
+Dresden-Neustadt station gives long-distance trains access to the northern part of Dresden and to other towns like Radebeul, Radeberg, Kamenz and Coswig.

+Regional services

 The station is served by many international, national, regional, local and suburban services.